 In Texas, the two most common rats are the Norway rat, who tend to build their nests under the ground, and the Roof rat, who prefers to nest inside and isn’t concerned with the fact that it’s your home or office.
 Norway rats dig deep holes and travel underground.
 They often make their way into your home through cracked doors, dryer vents, pet doors, or through your garage.
-If they observe any opening – they are sure it is a person invitation into your home.
+If they observe any opening – they are sure it is a personal invitation into your home.

 A Roof rat prefers to climb trees, walk along fences and power lines to get close to your home.
 They enter from the roof – down chimneys or vents.
 While both rats are similar in looks, a Roof rat has rounder wider ears, a more defined face, smaller nose, and agile feet (which they use for climbing).

 Both types of rodents communicate by urine marking.
 This is leaving a scented trail sending other rats information about the type and sex of the rat as well as a trail leading into your home.
 They are also both known as constant chewers since their teeth are constantly growing.
 This will cause significant damage to your home’s, structure, wiring, plumbing, and siding.

 The diversity of the pests here require a diverse pest control solution that Beeline is uniquely equipped to offer.
 We use the latest technology, safest pest control products, and offer the most thorough solution to any pest problem–large or small, commercial or residential.